 A graduate of the University of Southern California, Stewart has earned MBA and Bachelor of Science degrees from the Marshall School of Business.
 He currently sits on the board of the Lloyd Greif Center for Entrepreneurial Studies, Marshall School of Business, chairs the Black Alumni Council of USC’s Black Alumni Association and serves on the President’s Advisory Council of the Brotherhood Crusade.

-Colin is an Associate with Primestor Development, a company that specializes in the ground-up development, acquisitions, leasing, and management of retail and mixed-use properties throughout Southern California.
+Colin is an Associate with Primestor Development, a company that specializes in the acquisitions, development, leasing, and management of retail and mixed-use properties throughout Southern California.

-At Primestor, Colin is a part of the Development team which oversees a project pipeline roughly valued at $750MM, and includes public-private partnerships such as the recently opened Freedom Plaza in Watts, California.
-By fostering relationships with local and state municipalities, Colin helps to ensure that Primestor’s urban infill developments meet the needs of the company as well as the communities they serve.
-Moreover, Colin has been involved in the coordination of buildouts for national tenants such as Starbucks, Aldi, Vision Essentials and UPS.
+At Primestor, Colin is a part of the Development team which oversees several public-private partnerships, including the recently opened Freedom Plaza in Watts, California, as well as the Evermont which is under construction in South Los Angeles.
+By fostering relationships with local and state municipalities, Colin helps to ensure that Primestor’s urban infill projects meet the needs of the company as well as the communities they serve.

-Prior to Primestor, Colin attended USC’s Marshall School of Business and subsequently worked at CBRE for four years where he gained critical experience in capital markets, sale-leaseback advisory, property financing, and underwriting.
+In addition to his experience at Primestor, Colin graduated magna cum laude from Pepperdine University and also worked at CBRE where he gained critical experience in capital markets, sale-leaseback advisory, property financing, and underwriting.

 Outside of work, Colin is an active member of the local community.
 He serves as a board member for Escuela Plus Elementary, and also served as a board member for the Greater Wilshire Neighborhood Council.